First Detection of an Ultracool Dwarf at 340 MHz: VLITE Observations of EI Cancri AB: Discussion

-In the case of coherent emission, we cannot directly distinguish between ECMI or plasma emission at this time using VLITE.
-However, radio-emitting UCDs have been shown to frequently exhibit coherent emission via the ECMI mechanism \citep{Hallinan2008,VilladsenHallinan2019}.
-Thus, we suspect that the emission is from ECMI.
+A coherent emission mechanism such as ECMI or plasma emission at 340 MHz is suggested by the stellar-disk-averaged brightness temperature and deviation of \EIAB from the GBR (Sections~\ref{ssec:eicancri_vlite} \& \ref{sssec:gyro}).
 Distinguishing between ECMI and plasma emission is frequently done by analyzing the periodicity of the signal, how broadband the emission is, the frequency drift, and/or polarization properties of the emission \citep[e.g.,][]{Lynch2017,VilladsenHallinan2019,Zic2019,Rose2023,Bloot2024,Callingham2024}.
-With only one epoch of detection, we are unable to identify a periodic signal.
+We are unable to identify a periodic signal using VLITE with only one epoch of detection.
 The VLITE band is also only $\sim$40~MHz wide; we detect emission in all three of its sub-bands for the combined 7-hour image.
 The band is not wide enough to place additional constraints on how broadband the emission is or to check for frequency drift, especially not without potentially diluting the signal below detectability in the time chopped images.
 VLITE has some polarization capability, but complexity in the VLITE system has hindered development of the analysis process; many studies use the circular polarization fraction to discern between emission mechanisms, but VLITE exhibits leakage between components and non-polarized light.
 Because VLITE is commensal with other VLA programs, the VLITE program has no control over calibrator observations, making it yet more difficult to disentangle the circular ($V$) and two linear ($Q$ \& $U$) polarization components.
 It is possible to extract a total polarization value, $P = \sqrt{Q^2+U^2+V^2}$; refinement of the process is underway to be presented in future work.